jpickell/perl101/README.md

-* Intro to Perl *
+# Intro to Perl

-An entry level course to introduce some fundamental basics of scripting with PERL
+An entry level first steps course to introduce some fundamental basics of scripting with PERL

+This is by no means comprehensive, it is instead meant to be a way for those interested in PERL to very lightly dip their mental toes into the deep pool that is PERL.

+Download the presentation here: <a name="Perl101.pptx">Perl 101 Presentation</a>

 # Agenda